compiler-explorer/compiler-explorer/Roadmap.md

 ## Tensions

 There's an inherent tension between the standalone, run-it-yourself version of CE and the scalable, AWS-backed CE instance.
-Care must be taken to keep the standalone version usable, not least as the majority of CE's development is done on a laptop during a commute (with little or no internet access).
+Care must be taken to keep the standalone version usable.

 ## Priorities